Agyemang8172/Modern-Todo-List-App/README.md

-# Modern-Todo-List-App
+📝 Todo List App

 A modern Todo List App built with React and Tailwind CSS.
-Add, complete, and remove tasks easily.
-Data is stored in localStorage so your todos stay saved.
-Responsive design for both desktop and mobile.
+Add, complete, and remove tasks with a clean and responsive UI.
+Todos are saved in localStorage, so they remain even after refreshing the page

+Features

+➕ Add new todos

+✅ Mark todos as complete or incomplete

+❌ Remove todos

+💾 Persistent storage with localStorage

+📱 Fully responsive design (mobile + desktop)

+🛠️ Built With

+React
+ – UI library

+Tailwind CSS
+ – Styling

+JavaScript (ES6+)